GoogleCloudPlatform/apigee-samples/json-web-tokens/docs/cloudshell-tutorial.md

 ./deploy-jwt.sh
 ```

 This script creates a sample API Proxy and a key value map containing a public/private keypair.
-The script also tests that the deployment and configuration has been sucessful.
+The script also tests that the deployment and configuration has been successful.

 ### Test the APIs